 A maximum of 68 credits will be accepted from a two-year college or degree program.
 A maximum of 80 credits will be accepted from senior colleges.
 A maximum of 68 credits from two-year colleges.
 Students who have taken courses at a senior college and two-year college will be able to transfer a maximum of 80 credits.

 An R.N.
 Certificate recipient with a high school diploma, who meets the admission criteria of the college, may be granted credit for equivalent courses with grades of "C" or better toward the liberal arts degree in Community Health Education at York.
 These students should consult the Community Health Education Coordinator.

-Credit will be granted for work based on the following examinations:
+Credit will be granted for the following examinations:

 - CLEP (College Level Examination Program)

 - CPEP (College Proficiency Examination Program)

 Credit will be given for the above examinations, which test knowledge in specific subjects rather than general knowledge.
 Upon a student's request and approval of the departments involved, a student may be granted credits or be exempt from courses by presenting evidence of C or better performance on any of the above college-level examinations.
 A maximum of 16 credits may be earned in this manner, except nursing majors, who may earn up to 20 credits.

 Community Professional Program

 The Community Professional Program was established at York College to enhance the educational opportunities for adult students.
 College credits are granted in recognition of voluntary work that reflects a variety of quality learning experiences.
 (Paid experiences may be considered in conjunction with voluntary work.)
 Each experience must have taken place within the United States and must be verifiable by three people who have knowledge of the student's activities.